DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/hover-and-selection.md

 ### Selection

 Use the `SelectionState` plugin's `selection` property to specify selected series and points.
+Handle the `EventTracker` plugin's `onClick` event to process series click and change selection.

 By controlling how the `selection` property value is changed different selection modes can be achieved.